Managing Apache CloudStack Storage

 Attaching a Volume to an Instance

-After creating a volume it will be listed in the Volumes overview page.
-To start using the volume you will need to attach it to an instance, so the file system can be accessed by a servers.
+After creating a volume, it will be listed in the Volumes overview page.
+To start using the volume you will need to attach it to an instance, so the file system can be accessed by a server.
 Once attached, this volume will be available in the instance.
 Depending on your operating system you still need to configure and prepare the disk file system.

 1. From the left menu choose Storage > Volumes, click on the volume